 In the primary market, carriers are still trying to get increases but are able to achieve only low single-digit price bumps.
 “If anything, that pricing line is trending downward toward a zero increase on primary-attachment renewals,” says Norton.

-D&O coverage also has trended in a direction counterintuitive to increased severity.
-“There has been steady pressure on carriers to make terms and conditions more expansive,” Galban says.
+D&O coverage has also trended in a direction counterintuitive to increased severity.
+“There has been steady pressure on carriers to make terms and conditions more expansive,” Galban adds.

-Brokers also can explore the relatively untapped market of privately held companies that are less likely to purchase the coverage than publicly traded counterparts, most of which carry coverage.
-“We are a long way from saturating the market for D&O purchases by private companies,” Galban says.
+Brokers can also explore the relatively untapped market of privately held companies, which have been less likely to purchase the coverage than publicly traded counterparts.
+“We are a long way from saturating the market for D&O purchases by private companies,” Galban adds.

-In a Chubb survey, only 28% of privately held companies purchase D&O insurance.
-That low number exists in part because business owners mistakenly believe that they are protected by general liability insurance and in part because they believe their exposure to loss is small.
+One Chubb survey notes that only 28% of privately held companies purchase D&O insurance.
+That low number exists in part because business owners mistakenly believe that they are protected by their GL policy, and in part because they think their exposure to loss is small.
 The challenge for brokers is to convince business owners otherwise.

 “Agents need to educate the customer as to the risks they’re facing,” says Schooler.
 Those risks include allegations of breach of fiduciary duty, false adverting and other claims that attempt to “pierce the corporate veil” by targeting directors and officers, as well as disputes among business owners and family members.

-“Professional services and financial firms, architects, engineers—they have no idea that a single claim will put them out of business just from defense costs alone,” says Schooler.
+“Professional services and financial firms, architects, engineers — they have no idea that a single claim will put them out of business just from defense costs alone,” he adds.
 “A couple thousand dollars a year in premium for a policy is peanuts compared to having to absorb the cost of one lawsuit.”